Muan International Airport: Accidents and incidents

 On 29 December 2024, Jeju Air Flight 2216, a Boeing 737-800, crashed during an emergency belly landing at Muan International Airport.
 The aircraft skidded along the runway before striking a concrete embankment at the runway's end, igniting a fire.
 Of the 181 people on board, 179 were confirmed dead.
 The two survivors, both flight attendants aged 25 and 33, were rescued from the rear of the aircraft, both were severely injured but conscious at the time.
 The concrete embankment at the end of the runway, part of the localizer antenna system, was heavily criticized for its design and placement.
 It was struck by the aircraft after it overran the runway, contributing to the explosion and subsequent fire that resulted in significant fatalities.
 Investigations are ongoing to determine the role of the embankment in the crash, alongside other factors such as the bird strike and landing gear malfunction.

-The airport closed following the crash, and remains as such as of October 2025, with plans to reopen the airport in January of 2026.
+The airport closed following the crash, and remains as such as of October 2025, with plans to reopen the airport in January 2026.
 Emergency and training flights resumed at the airport on 24 February 2025.